2018 Fall Meeting Media Center

-AGU provides a Press Room where reporters, press officers, bloggers, and others can work and mingle.
+At Fall Meeting, AGU provides a Press Room where reporters, press officers, bloggers, and other members of the media can work and mingle.
 Breakfast, lunch and refreshments will also be provided.
 In the Press Room—and in an online Virtual Press Room—AGU will make available copies of press releases about developments in Earth and space sciences and other news presented at the meeting.

 During the meeting, registered members of the press will be able to reserve either of two quiet rooms to conduct interviews.
 Reservations are given in 30-minute increments for up to one hour at a time, and are on a first-come, first-served basis.
 Information on how to sign up for quiet rooms will be available in early December.

 Whether you’re covering a scientific meeting for the first time or would like to know more about reporting from Fall Meeting 2018, AGU Public Information staff and veteran reporter Katherine Kornei let you in on their secrets for navigating the largest gathering of Earth and space scientists during this webinar from November 14.
 Watch a recording of the webinar here and download the webinar slides here.

 AGU will offer a series of press conferences about newsworthy scientific advances presented at Fall Meeting.
 A schedule of press events will be announced in early December, about a week before the meeting’s scientific sessions begin.